5argon/arkham-starter/sveltekit/src/lib/md/gather.md

 This tool is specifically made so a player could work on gathering cards by looking at their mobile phone screen, to go together with this sharing URL feature.

 It should be fine to share this URL via messaging apps to each player's personal mobile phone.
 The card list is intentionally centered and with sufficient line breaking points for viewing on small vertical screen.
 (It looks quite reasonable on my ancient 4-inch 1st Gen iPhone SE!)

+## Forward to Revised Core Set

+This is on by default.
+In arkhamdb, Core Set cards and Revised Core Set cards are not the same entry.
+Decks using a mix of old and new can cause confusing result and confusing Deck Overlap count.
+Moreover, this app assumes only 1x Core Set owned.
+So decks using old Core Set cards 2x will immediately reports "Deck Overlap" with itself!

+This option forwards old core cards to revised one, and keep the card that are already from revised core set as it is.
+Allowing them to be counted together.
+Thanks to the amount of cards in Revised Core Set, it also functions like you having 2x Old Core Set (plus some other bonus cards).

+Most of the time, you should left this option checked.
+You can uncheck and see for fun what would happen.

 ## Grouping and sorting